 Test the soil in several sites around your garden to make sure as there can be significant variation in soil pH in a small area, particularly if the cause of alkaline soils is artificial (such as builders rubble under the garden or wood ash spread around as both can be highly alkaline).

-If you know your soils pH then you can buy the specific plants that are suitable for your garden which will save money, time and effort in the long run.
+If you know your soil pH then you can buy the specific plants that are suitable for your garden which will save money, time, and effort in the long run.

 If your soil is indeed alkaline then you can treat the soil with garden lime which is available from all good garden stores.
-Changing the soils pH is a gradual process and is not long term as the soil will likely revert back to its original alkalinity over time.
+Changing the pH of the soil is a gradual process and is not long-term as the soil will likely revert back to its original alkalinity over time.

 The best time of year to transfer azaleas is in the late summer although they can be transplanted successfully at any point in the growing season.

-For azaleas that cannot be transferred then applying iron chealtes will alleviate the iron deficiency, although this is is a temporary solution and can be quite expensive.
+For azaleas that cannot be transferred then applying iron chelates will alleviate the iron deficiency, although this is a temporary solution and can be quite expensive.

 Only apply iron chelates to the soil if you have confirmed that the soil is either pH neutral or alkaline otherwise it may do harm or simply be ineffective.
-Use a product that is specifically formulated for iron deficient plants and always follow the instructions fastidiously.
+Use a (link to Amazon) product that is specifically formulated for iron-deficient plants and always follow the instructions fastidiously.

 Azalea does not have enough water (yellow leaves are a sign of stress)

-Yellow leaves on you azalea may be a sign that your plant is stressed as it is not getting enough water.
-Azaleas are not a drought resistant plant and require moist soil with regular watering to stay healthy.
+Yellow leaves on your azalea may be a sign that your plant is stressed as it is not getting enough water.
+Azaleas are not drought-resistant plants and require moist soil with regular watering to stay healthy.

 So the Azalea could be experiencing drought because: